Malaysia Berjaya

 Berjaya is a patriotic Malaysian national song.
 This song was composed by Saiful Bahri Elyas (Saiful Bahri) in a day and performed by Jamaluddin Alias which was given wide air-time play by Radio Televisyen Malaysia (RTM) in the late 1960s and early 1970s.
-This song is launched in 16 November 1964, by the third Agong, Tuanku Syed Putra ibni Al-Marhum Syed Hassan Jamalullail for the First National Unity Week.
+This song is launched on 16 November 1964, by the third Agong, Tuanku Syed Putra ibni Al-Marhum Syed Hassan Jamalullail for the First National Unity Week.

 This song is believed to commemorate Malaysia's victory over Indonesia in the Konfrontasi; however, there has never been any confirmation on this.